12 Best Waterfalls in Maui That Are Absolutely Stunning

 5. POOLS OF OHEO

-The Pools of Oheo are found in the Haleakala National Park, in the Kipahulu District.
-It’s also called Seven Sacred Pools and it’s one of the Maui waterfalls you can swim in.
+The Pools of Oheo are found in the Haleakala National Park in the Kipahulu District.
+It’s also called Seven Sacred Pools and one of the Maui waterfalls you can swim in.

 Best Waterfalls in Maui You Should Visit featured by top Hawaii travel blog, Hawaii Travel with Kids: Pools at Oheo, Maui, Hawaii--The Pools at Oheo are one of the best Maui waterfalls